 Partly as a result of recent changes in the functioning of political parties as intermediaries between citizens and the state, individual candidates – their activities, attitudes and beliefs – have become an attractive and promising research object.
 To respond to this growing importance CCS surveys parliamentary candidates at national legislative elections in as many different countries as possible.

 The core CCS candidate questionnaire focuses on the relationships between the candidate, the party and the voters.
 Campaigning is a major topic in this core questionnaire, but other domains like recruitment and carrier patterns, issues and ideology, and democracy and representation are also included in the questionnaire.

-CCS is conducted in modules that are in the field about 5 years.
-Module I which was in the field between 2005 and 2013 was conducted in 35 elections.
-The current Module II will be in the field between 2013-2018 (see Data Collection Documents).
+CCS is conducted in modules that are in the field about 6 years.
+Module I which was in the field between 2005 and 2012 was conducted in 24 countries covering 32 elections.
+Module II was in the field between 2013 and 2018 and comprises 30 elections in 21 countries.
+The current Module III is planned to be in the field from 2019 to 2024 (see Data Collection Documents).

 CCS has one partner per country and only a single survey is conducted using the CCS label in each country for national elections.
 A plenary meeting where all CCS countries are invited to participate takes place at least once every five years.
 The plenary conference decides on the questionnaire for the new module, elects the steering committee and a planning committee in charge for drafting the new questionnaire (see Governing principles CCS)